tomreents/p1.Thomas.Reents/README.md

 <img src="https://user-images.githubusercontent.com/68446643/109210184-1c514f80-7772-11eb-9035-f15ccb61db76.GIF" width = "350">

 One of the main issues with this design is that users don't know where to start.
+There are many buttons and